 The initial step in our recycling process is pre-sorting.
 All items are physically separated and harvested for any useable parts.
 Batteries and toners are also removed for further processing.

 By manually separating material, CEAR can more evenly catalog the scrap, resulting in a purer form of commodity.
-In addition, the manual handling of items such as CRT tubes and lamps or compact fluorescent bulbs, more safely removes environmental hazards such as mercury or lead from the scrap stream.
+In addition, the manual handling of items such as CRT tubes more safely removes environmental hazards such as mercury from the scrap stream.

 Centrifugal Separation Technology